 - Eating very quickly

 - A sense of being unable to control eating

 - Eating in secret so others do not see the amount of food consumed

 - Being embarrassed by the amount of food consumed

 - Feeling disgusted, depressed, or very guilty about eating.

 If you or someone you care about is exhibiting some of these symptoms, it is important that the person is evaluated as soon as possible.
 After an evaluation, the person will likely be recommended to build a treatment team, consisting of a physician, a therapist, and a dietitian.
 For many, the treatment team can also include family members or close friends.
 Many family members or friends of those with eating disorders may also benefit from meeting with a therapist for support.

-My approach in working with those wanting recovery from binge eating or emotional eating is acceptance based.
-My goal is to help people make peace with their body and food with a focus on caring for their mind and body in the ways that are needed for that person.
+My approach in working with those wanting recovery from binge eating or emotional eating is acceptance-based.
+My goal is to help people make peace with their bodies and food with a focus on caring for their minds and body in the ways that are needed for that person.
 For more information regarding my approach, please contact me.